-For those who were unable to attend the recent chapter meeting, we’ve compiled a list of the questions we’ve received regarding the proposed contract.
+We’ve compiled a list of the questions we’ve received regarding the new contract.
 You may also review the contract ratification materials here.

 Click on one of the topics below.